Sharulatha19/Data-Exploration-Excel-Worksheet-1/README.md

 # Data-Exploration-Excel-Worksheet-1
 Overview:

 This project focuses on organizing, analyzing, and extracting insights from a product dataset.
-Using fundamental Excel functions, the workflow transforms raw product metrics such as pricing, Price range, and product count into a structured summary that highlights inventory health and product performance.
+Using fundamental Excel functions, the workflow transforms raw product metrics such as pricing, Price range, and product count into a structured summary.
 Installation & Setup:

 Windows Or Ubuntu Or MacOS